bebanjo/esnap/README.md

 to get the best use of it:

 * It uses environments, e.g. `development`, `staging`, `production`, etc.
+* Environments must match the name of the reporitories.
 * Snapshots are named after the timestamp they were took.
 * Indices are named as follows: `<environment>_<index_identifier>_<restored_timestamp><snapshot_name>` e.g. `development_users_2015062217505220160405080246`